 Time to open up the windows and do a little spring cleaning!
-One surface that takes a brunt of daily wear-and-tear is our floors.
-Carpets and rugs especially can be difficult to keep clean in a home with furry residents.
-While fur and fluff can be maintained daily or weekly, urine and fecal spots need to be tended to right away to prevent odor and staining.
+One surface that takes the brunt of daily wear-and-tear is our floors.
+Carpets and rugs are especially difficult to keep clean in a household with furry residents.
+While fur and fluff can be swept up on a daily or weekly basis, urine and fecal spots need to be cleaned right away to prevent odor and staining.

 You will need: